Confined Space Theory

 Course Duration: 6 hours

-The Confined Space Refresher course allows entrants, attendants, and supervisors to refresh their understanding and evaluation of the hazards and procedures associated with confined spaces.
+The Confined Space Theory course allows entrants, attendants, and supervisors to refresh their understanding and evaluation of the hazards and procedures associated with confined spaces.

 Students will demonstrate their understanding throughout the course using written and practical skill assessments.